 Minutes later I returned with the bottle of Death Star and a decanter vainly wishing the prep kitchen had a paint shaker so I might “put a little air” into the wine before serving.
 Alas, it was not to be.
 I decanted the wine at the table and poured a taste for the host.
 He smiled broadly and gestured for me to pour for the others at the table.
 Just as I finished pouring his glass the oysters showed up and everyone tucked in ravenously.

 Conventional food and wine pairing wisdom said that they should have been suffering the cruel fate of horribly mismatched food and wine chemistry.
 But there was nothing of the kind.
-In fact the two couples were by all appearances having a grand time.
+In fact, the two couples were by all appearances having a grand time.
 They polished off the third bottle with dessert and coffee.
-Then the host palmed me $20 on the way out.
+The host palmed me $20 on the way out.
 He thanked me profusely saying they hadn’t seen their friends in years and the fact that we had their favorite wine made the evening perfect.
 I stood in the wake of the front door as it closed, completely stunned.
-Even with my newly acquired MS bling nothing had ever prepared me for what had just happened.
+Even with my newly acquired MS bling, nothing had ever prepared me for what had just happened.
 I remember saying very clearly out loud, “so what the hell do I know?”

-I’d like a Fernet, please.
+I’d like a Fernet Branca, please.